High School Summer Program in Greece

 About the Program

 The Center for Hellenic Studies in Greece High School Summer Program (HSSP) is an innovative program in English for talented high school students with passion for learning and a desire to excel.

 Launched in 2012, the HSSP is an annual 16-day program held during the summer, after the Greek high school's examination period, at the CHS facility in Nafplio.

-HSSP offers scholarships to high school students, from all disciplines, and thus the opportunity to spend two and a half weeks at the CHS attending an intensive daily seminar on the topic of “Introduction to the Study of Humanity”, based on a course offered by the Committee on Degrees in Social Studies, Harvard University, and designed each year by Harvard Faculty and Teaching Fellows studying at Harvard, who are selected after careful evaluation of their applications in response to a call for interest.
+HSSP offers scholarships to high school students, from all disciplines, and thus the opportunity to spend more than two weeks at the CHS attending an intensive daily seminar on the topic of “Introduction to the Study of Humanity”, based on a course offered by the Committee on Degrees in Social Studies, Harvard University, and designed each year by Harvard Faculty and Teaching Fellows studying at Harvard, who are selected after careful evaluation of their applications in response to a call for interest.

 During the seminar, the students from Greek high schools engage in a mixture of thought-provoking activities, such as the study of original philosophical and other texts, projects, field surveys, teleconferences, presentations, a volunteer activity, simulation games, a conference, etc., which enrich and broaden their educational horizons and cultivate their way of thinking, their knowledge and skills.
 Moreover, thanks to the help of the special educational advisor of the Fulbright Foundation in Greece, Greek high students are able to explore the options and opportunities they have for continuing their studies in American institutions of higher education.

-The four undergraduate students from Harvard acting as the HSSP Teaching Fellows work in cooperation with their professors, assembling course material as well as preparing every other activity related to the HSSP program.
+The five undergraduate students from Harvard acting as the HSSP Teaching Fellows work in cooperation with their professors, assembling course material as well as preparing every other activity related to the HSSP program.
 During the program, they coordinate its sessions and support students’ study hours, preparation and implementation of everyday tasks.